ShivDooku/ETL-Example/README.md

 I chose this dataset as it represents a field that I'm interested in, Data Science in the Built Environment.

 The names of the buildings and the weather files were edited to ensure annonymity of their real locations.

+The Raw Data folder contains the weather and meter data used.
+The Images folder contains snapshots of the plotly charts created.